KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 - Both app versions have a large percentage of positive sentiments overall.
 Version 3.9.4.0 has a noticable lead, showing 69% of its user reviews being positive as opposed to version 4.99.1.1 showing only 42%.

-### Question 6: Based off the findings from the distribution of negative sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
+### Question 6: Based off the negative sentiment distribution across Top 10 app versions chart, which version has the most reviews that are negatively ranked and how many are there?
 ![sentacrosstop17](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/8020848e-f313-4075-a8b6-92ee904d0c7a)
 ![top17neg](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/0de3afdd-7ad6-4e6c-b7d3-5bdec84dc63a)

 - Version 4.73.0.3 has the most reviews that are negatively ranked with a total of 4,254, which is 11% out of all negative sentiments.

-### Question 7:  Based off the findings from the distribution of years by user reviews chart, which year contains the most user reviews and which has the least overall?
+### Question 7: How many years is the dataset comprised of?
+Based off the distribution of years by user reviews chart, which year contains the most reviews and which has the least overall?
 ![yearsbyuserreview](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/c430e6f1-f629-4162-8ac9-a326dbf2397b)
 ![allyears](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/60b4c875-2643-4580-9060-341f614e773f)

 - Year 2016 has a total of 118,139 reviews which equates to 17% of all reviews in a 15 year span.
 - Year 2009 has a total of 240 reviews which equates to 4% of all reviews in a 15 year span.

-### Question 8:  Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.
-How many negative user reviews were placed and the percentage out of all negative sentiments?
+### Question 8: Based off the sentiment distribution by year chart, how many negative reviews were placed in year 2021 and what is the percentage out of all negative sentiments?
 ![sentbyyear](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/6c8025d4-8ecc-41a3-8cd6-624d27598161)
 ![Q8neg](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/23f2cf00-53b8-4601-aebd-a781e5b40a85)